 A higher debt-to-total asset ratio is very unfavorable for a company.

-- Firstly, it indicates that a higher percentage of assets are financed through debt.
+- Firstly, it indicates that the debt has financed a higher percentage of assets.
 This means that the creditors have more claims on the company’s assets.

 - Secondly, a higher ratio increases the difficulty of getting loans for new projects as the lenders will see the company as a risky asset.

 - Thirdly, a higher debt-to-total asset ratio also increases the insolvency risk.
-If the company is liquidated, it might not be able to pay off all the liabilities with its assets.
+The company might not be able to pay off all the liabilities with its assets in case of liquidation.

 How to Improve Debt to Total Asset Ratio?

 If a company has a higher debt-to-total asset ratio, it needs to lower it.
 The company should reduce the debt proportion to lower the ratio.
 However, it can also follow several other options to improve the debt-to-total asset ratio:

 The company can issue new or additional shares to increase its cash flow.
 This cash can be used to repay the existing liabilities and, in turn, reduce the debt burden.
 The debt reduction will lower the debt-to-total asset ratio.

 The company can sell its assets and then lease them back.
 This will induce a cash flow that can be used to pay off some debts.